salesforcecli/plugin-org/messages/list.metadata.md

 # description

-This command is useful when you want to identify individual components in your manifest file or if you want a high-level view of particular components in your organization.
-For example, you could use this target to return a list of names of all Layout components in your org, then use this information in a retrieve operation that returns a subset of these components.
+Use this command to identify individual components in your manifest file or if you want a high-level view of particular metadata types in your org.
+For example, you can use this command to return a list of names of all the CustomObject or Layout components in your org, then use this information in a retrieve command that returns a subset of these components.

 # summary

-display properties of metadata components of a specified type
+List the metadata components and properties of a specified type.

 # examples

-- $ <%= config.bin %> <%= command.id %> -m CustomObject

-- $ <%= config.bin %> <%= command.id %> -m CustomObject -a 43.0
+- List the CustomObject components, and their properties, in the org with alias "my-dev-org":

-- $ <%= config.bin %> <%= command.id %> -m CustomObject -o me@example.com
+  $ <%= config.bin %> <%= command.id %> --metadata-type CustomObject --target-org my-dev-org

+- List the CustomObject components in your default org, write the output to the specified file, and use API version 57.0:

-- $ <%= config.bin %> <%= command.id %> -m CustomObject -f /path/to/outputfilename.txt
+  $ <%= config.bin %> <%= command.id %> --metadata-type CustomObject --api-version 57.0 --output-file /path/to/outputfilename.txt

-- $ <%= config.bin %> <%= command.id %> -m Dashboard --folder foldername

-- $ <%= config.bin %> <%= command.id %> -m Dashboard --folder foldername -a 43.0

-- $ <%= config.bin %> <%= command.id %> -m Dashboard --folder foldername -o me@example.com
+- List the Dashboard components in your default org that are contained in the "folderSales" folder, write the output to the specified file, and use API version 57.0:

-- $ <%= config.bin %> <%= command.id %> -m Dashboard --folder foldername -f /path/to/outputfilename.txt
+  $ <%= config.bin %> <%= command.id %> --metadata-type Dashboard --folder folderSales --api-version 57.0 --output-file /path/to/outputfilename.txt

-- $ <%= config.bin %> <%= command.id %> -m CustomObject -o me@example.com -f /path/to/outputfilename.txt

-# flags.api-version

-API version to use

-# flags.output-file

-path to the file where results are stored

-# flags.metadatatype

-metadata type to be retrieved, such as CustomObject; metadata type value is case-sensitive

-# flags.folder

-folder associated with the component; required for components that use folders; folder names are case-sensitive

-# flagsLong.apiversion
+# flags.api-version.summary

-The API version to use.
-The default is the latest API version
+API version to use; default is the latest API version.

-# flagsLong.output-file
+# flags.output-file.summary

-The path to the file where the results of the command are stored.
-The default output destination is the console.
+Pathname of the file in which to write the results.

-# flagsLong.metadatatype
+# flags.metadata-type.summary

-The metadata type to be retrieved, such as CustomObject or Report.
-The metadata type value is case-sensitive.
+Metadata type to be retrieved, such as CustomObject; metadata type names are case-sensitive.

-# flagsLong.folder
+# flags.folder.summary

-The folder associated with the component.
-This parameter is required for components that use folders, such as Dashboard, Document, EmailTemplate, or Report.
-The folder name value is case-sensitive.
+Folder associated with the component; required for components that use folders; folder names are case-sensitive.

+# flags.folder.description

+Examples of metadata types that use folders are Dashboard, Document, EmailTemplate, and Report.

 # noMatchingMetadata

-No metadata found for type: %s in org: %s
+No metadata found for type: %s in org: %s.